Magic mushrooms have a reputation as a harmless party drug. They’re also known by the name psilocybin mushrooms.

-A typical shrooms trip looks like you’re unconscious or in a stupor.
+A typical shrooms trip looks like you’re in a stupor or unconscious.
 This can look like an absence seizure—you may be lethargic or unable to respond.

 Yet, that’s not usually what is actually happening.
 Shrooms trips can be completely internal in some cases, so you might withdraw from the people and things around you.

 However, it’s more common for shrooms to cause seizures when mixed with stimulants.